 Hope students or graduates have received fellowships or honorable mention through the program every year for more than a quarter century.
-The NSF awarded 2,074 of the fellowships nationwide this year, and recognized another 1,783 applicants with honorable mention.
+The NSF awarded 2,193 of the fellowships nationwide this year, and recognized another 1,377 applicants with honorable mention.
 The awards are for graduate students pursuing a research-based master’s or doctoral degree in a STEM (science, technology, engineering and mathematics) field.
+The fellowships provide the recipient with a three-year annual stipend of $34,000, along with a $12,000 cost-of-education allowance for tuition and fees.